 What to Consider When Buying the Best Trolling Motor for Pontoon Boats?

 Like with most pontoon-related products, you’re not going to want to jump on the first trolling motor that you see for sale.
 In order to get the best bang for your buck, you need to do a little bit of research and determine which trolling motor is best suited for your setup.

 Here are some important factors to consider when researching for your new trolling motor:

 - The brand of the motor.

-- The size of your pontoon boat.
+- Overall size (length and width of your pontoon boat).